talha-riaz/activity-organzer-app/README.md

 # Activity Organizer
 A full stack web application built with React/Redux & Express/Node.
+Allows a user to register and organize activity tasks by Todo, Doing and Done.
+Tasks can be created, viewed, updated and deleted.

 | Login        | Sign up |
 | ------------- |:-------------:|